Educational Resources

 Environmental Education Resources

-NH Audubon Ask the Naturalist page contains a wealth of information on a wide range of topics, including bird feeding, hawk watching, New Hampshire snakes, spiders, turtles, and much more.
+NH Audubon’s Ask the Naturalist page contains a wealth of information on a wide range of topics, including bird feeding, hawk watching, New Hampshire snakes, spiders, turtles, and much more.
+See the Frequently Asked Questions section to learn more.
+Feel free to ask a new question if yours isn’t listed.

-Examples of projects that have been funded by the partner organizations in the past include the establishment of pollinator gardens, creation of outdoor learning areas, installing solar-powered bird baths and replanting of school grounds with native plants that enhance wildlife habitat.
+Examples of projects that have been funded by the partner organizations in the past include the establishment of pollinator gardens, creation of outdoor learning areas, installing solar-powered bird baths and replanting of school grounds with native plants that enhance wildlife habitat (view Recommended Native Plant List).
 Other types of projects eligible for support include trail or pond building, citizen science activities, and water or bird feeding stations.
-View this statewide map to see past and current Schoolyard Habitat Projects.

 Need Assistance?